After you understand how to handle different watch shapes, decide which surface you want to use.

 Use different layouts for square and round screens.

-A vertical container is the most common type of overlay and contains additional content not visible on the screen but accessible with scrolling.
+A vertical container is the most common type of app and contains additional content not visible on the screen but accessible with scrolling.

-The following images show several complete overlay examples, in which only a portion of the content would be viewable on the circular screen of a watch.
+The following images show several complete app layouts, in which only a portion of the content would be viewable on the circular screen of a watch.
 The main content is in the top portion of the container.
 In these examples, other Critical User Journeys (CUJs) and settings are at the bottom.